Raghunatha Nayak

 Raghunatha Nayak was the most powerful king of the Thanjavur Nayak Dynasty.
 He was the third ruler of Thanjavur, southern India, from the Nayak dynasty.
+He belongs to Balija caste.
 He ruled from 1600 to 1634 and is noted for the attainments of Thanjavur in literature, art, and Carnatic music.

 Early life

 Raghunatha Nayak was the eldest son of Achuthappa Nayak and was born after intense penance by his father.
 The Raghunathabhyudayam and Sahityanatyakara give a detailed account of his childhood.
 As a boy, Raghunatha learned the shastras, the art of warfare and administration.
 He had multiple queens, chiefly Kalavati referred to in the Raghunathabhyudayam as Pattampurani.
 Ramabhadramba, who wrote a history of the Thanjavur Nayak dynasty, was one of his concubines.

+Wars With Golconda Sultanate

 In his early days, Raghunatha won acclaim fighting the Golconda Sultanate.
 He ascended the throne in 1600, ruled with his father from 1600 to 1614, and as sole monarch from 1614 to 1634.